-When it comes to your log home, trying to find the right wood species can be an overwhelming task.
-Maurer Log Homes has years of experience to help you choose the correct log species for your project.
-Selecting the species of log to use is important for your new log home because it determines the price and longevity of your home as well as its aesthetics.
-For example, western cedar is one of the most expensive materials, but it’s one of the most beautiful and has natural oils that are sealed when the wood is finished.
+When it comes to your log home, trying to find the right wood species can be a tedious task.
+Maurer Log & Timber Frame Homes has years of experience to help you choose the correct log species for your project.
+Selecting the right species of log is very essential for your new log home because it determines the price and longevity of your home, while also contributing to the visual appeal.
+For example, western cedar is one of the most expensive materials, but it’s one of the most beautiful, and has natural oils that are sealed when the wood is finished.
 This type of wood is considered a luxury, but the wood you need for your log home depends on your style, budget, and needs.
 Give us a call today to learn more about different wood species and their properties.
 Our team will be happy to assist you.

 There are more than 80 commercial wood species in Canada and the United States.
 Our most commonly used woods include:

 East and Northeast